Contact: (e) email@example.com (t) 310.264.5988

 He is represented by Patrick Painter Gallery in Los Angeles, CA.

 Lahr’s paintings combine darkly comic texts with appropriated images, creating shifting narratives of working class male identity.
 The work draws from feminism, narrative theory, contemporary and postmodern fiction, semiotics, and film theory to explore the formation and shaping of masculinity through mass culture.
 The images are pulled from a wide range of popular and sub-cultural ephemera while the texts are fragments that suggest their excision from a larger story and give the reader/viewer flashbulb glimpses at moments of narrative action.
 Centering on female characters that occupy positions of authority and male characters who are injured, inept, defeated, or perplexed by their dealings with women, the texts and images form narratives which question the wash of expectations and assumptions we experience and create through popular culture.

 Lahr's book Words for Paintings (Stepsister Press, 2010) collects twelve years of texts alongside reproductions of his work and in-progress views from his studio.
-A second edition is forthcoming in 2018.

 His work has been written about by Art F City, NewCity, Beautiful Decay, Nashville Scene, Chicago Magazine, and Bad At Sports among others.

 Lahr currently lives and works in South Bend, IN where he holds an Associate Professor of Painting position at the University of Notre Dame.